ThrynSec/valheim_quickbackup/README.md

 How to use :

-1- Download the bat file [by clicking here or right-click "Save As" the .bat file on github](https://github.com/ThrynSec/valheim_quickbackup/blob/main/Save_Valheim.bat)
+1- Download the bat file [by right-clicking here and "Save As" the .bat](https://github.com/ThrynSec/valheim_quickbackup/blob/main/Save_Valheim.bat)

 2- Double click on Save_Valheim.bat